Smooth solutions to the chord log-Minkowski problem

 In view of \eqref{ESM1}, by virtue of the Arzel\`a-Ascoli theorem, we can extract a subsequence of $t$, denoted by $\{t_{k}\}_{k\in \mathbb{N}}\subset (0,+\infty)$, and there exists a smooth function $h(x)$ such that

 uniformly for any nonnegative integer $i$ as $t_{k}\rightarrow +\infty$.
-This reveals that $h(x)$ is a support function.
+This illustrates that $h(x)$ is a support function.
 Let us denote by $\Omega$ the convex body determined by $h(x)$.
 Thus, $\Omega$ is smooth, origin symmetric and strictly convex.